splunk/ansible-role-for-splunk/roles/splunk/tasks/splunk_apps/README.md

 ## Behavior notes

-- The whole plan is validated before any change; the play fails on: unconfigured git settings, `apps` and `git_apps` both defined, non-string or unquoted `version` values, invalid app names or deploy paths, duplicate name+path pairs, one deploy path nested under another, and invalid removal entries.
+- The plan is validated before any change; the play fails on: unconfigured git settings, `apps` and `git_apps` both defined, names containing path separators, destinations outside the allowed app directories, one deploy path nested under another, non-string `version` values, and invalid removal entries.
+Two entries landing on the same staged directory fail at fetch time.
   Earlier releases skipped silently in several of these cases.
 - Deployment never deletes apps it did not stage in the same run; dropping an entry leaves the app on the target until listed in `splunk_apps_to_remove`.